Close

 Creating a Separate iCloud Account

 Every member of your Family Sharing group must have an iCloud account, also known as an Apple ID.
-With this, they can personalize settings, save photos, use Family Sharing, prevent messages and photos from mixing together, and apply parental controls.
+With this, they can personalize account settings, save photos, use Family Sharing, prevent messages and photos from mixing together, and apply parental controls.

 To create a new iCloud for a child, follow these steps: